andremarcondesteixeira/TeixeiraSoftware.Finance.Money/README.md

 // operator /
 var wowSuchMoney = aThousandMoneys / 2;
-// you cannot divide any number to a Money instance, like 2 / oneMoney, because it makes no sense at all
+// you cannot divide any number to a Money instance, like
+// `2 / new Money(10, Currency.XXX)`, because it makes no sense at all

 // operator *
 var muchCoins = aThousandMoneys * 2;